kurtwp/homelab/projects/ubuntu_sysnolgy_rsync/README.md

 This segment tells the system how to run the rest of the command.

 **/bin/bash**: This explicitly calls the Bourne Again Shell.
-Using an explicit path like this is best practice in cron jobs because it guarantees that the correct interpreter will be used, regardless of the default environment variables.
+Using an explicit path like this is best practice for cron jobs because it guarantees that the correct interpreter will be used, regardless of the default environment variables.

 **-c "..."**: The -c flag tells bash to read the string enclosed in quotes ("...") as a complete script or sequence of commands, and then execute them immediately.

 **"cd /home/call**" Where to find the script

-**&&**: xecute the command that follows only if the previous command succeeded.
+**&&**: Execute the command that follows only if the previous command succeeded.

 **/bin/bash /home/call/rsync_script.sh"**: It explicitly uses `/bin/bash` to execute the script, named `rsync_dasVault.sh`